-The briolette cut is one of the most difficult cuts to master, and even modern lasers cutting technologies struggle to create perfect briolette stones.
+The briolette cut is one of the most difficult cuts to master, and even modern laser cutting technologies struggle to create perfect briolette stones.
 But whilst they may be painstaking to produce, they certainly make for one of the most exquisite and unique diamond cuts available.
-The briolette cut’s distinctive teardrop shape gives a 360-degree view of the diamond and enables a rare sense of fluidity that displays a diamond at its best.
+The briolette cut’s distinctive teardrop shape offers unobstructed views of the diamond and enables a rare sense of fluidity that displays a diamond at its best.

 Although some have suggested that the briolette originated from India over 800 years ago, there currently appears to be little evidence to support this claim.
 The Briolette Cut was invented in the late 15th century by the father of modern diamond cutting, the Flemish diamantaire, and scientist Louis Van Berquem.
 Famous for inventing one of the earliest polishing machinery, he revolutionized diamond cutting and introduced absolute symmetry into the art.
 However, it rose to its highest acclaim when Napoleon Bonaparte wooed his wife Empress Marie Louise with a necklace containing 10 briolette diamonds weighing over 40 carats in total.
 It then remained popular throughout the Victorian, Edwardian and Art Deco periods.

 Portrait of Empress Marie Louise wearing her famous Briolette necklace.
 The original Briolette necklace was given by Napoleon to Marie Louise, now kept in the Smithsonian.